Visa Refusals, Mandamus, and Federal Court

 ” You have not demonstrated that you meet requirements for the job in Canada”;

-The refusal decision may typically conclude with, “Weighing the factors in this application.
+The refusal decision typically will conclude with, “Weighing the factors in this application.
 I am not satisfied that the applicant will depart Canada at the end of the period authorized for their stay.
 For the reasons above, I have refused this application.”

-We will provide an explanation of the Federal Court process, time estimate, total cost “all in”, and we take all questions.
+There is no cost to receive our information..
+We will provide an explanation of the Federal Court process, time estimate, total cost “all in”, and we answer your questions, all the time.